Our Blog

 Now what?

 Ransomware tactics are getting craftier over the years.
 The newer the ransomware, the more sophisticated it is and the harder it is for friendly IT geeks to crack.
 There’s no lack of ransomware attacks in Australia.
 There was even a 15% increase in ransomware cybercrime reports, according to the Australian Cyber Security Centre (ACSC).
-And the biggest attacks in 2021 mostly targeted healthcare institutions and government agencies, according to this article.
+And the biggest attacks in 2021 mostly targeted healthcare institutions and government agencies, according to this article by Upgard.

 It's only a matter of time before your organisation will fall victim to a ransomware attack.
 With the sophistication of ransomware attacks nowadays, no organisation is immune to them anymore.
 But what you can do is reduce your risk and save as much of your data as you can.
 Preparing a ransomware prevention and recovery plan - preferably with the help of cyber security service professionals - is necessary for an organisation to survive ransomware attacks of any magnitude.